AxionCompany/functions/ARCHITECTURE.md

 1. Isolates are created on-demand based on incoming requests.
 2. Each isolate is associated with a specific file path and runs in a sandboxed environment.
-3. Isolates can be upgraded if they become outdated (based on `shouldUpgradeAfter` config).
+3. Isolates can be upgraded when the upgrade system determines it's necessary.
 4. Idle isolates are terminated after a configurable period (`isolateMaxIdleTime`) to manage resources efficiently.

 ## Caching Strategies